Itangalo/PaperizeHacks/README.md

 Feel free to use the issue queue for support, feature requests, bug reports and whatnot.

+Links:

-Paperize can be found at http://paperize.io/
+* Paperize can be found at http://paperize.io/
-An online beta test can be found at https://beta.editor.paperize.io/#/ The Paperize code can be found at https://github.com/paperize/paperize Paperize documentation is managed at https://github.com/paperize/docs (but is usually accessed from the editor)
+* An online beta test can be found at https://beta.editor.paperize.io/#/
+* The Paperize code can be found at https://github.com/paperize/paperize
+* Paperize documentation is managed at https://github.com/paperize/docs (but is usually accessed from the editor)